CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/04/lab3-intro.md

    ![pause sqlpool](media/sqlpause.png "pause sqlpool")

-1. Please ensure to **stop** the virtual machine from the Virtual Machines tab of the lab environment as shown whenever the environment is not in use.
+1. Please ensure to **stop** the virtual machine from the Virtual Machines tab whenever the environment is not in use.

    ![stop vm rg](media/vmstop.png "stop vm")